vonovak/react-navigation-props-mapper/README.md

 ### Acessing the wrapped component

-The original component wrapped by `withMappedNavigationProps` is available as `wrappedComponent` property of the created HOC.
+The original component wrapped by `withMappedNavigationParams` is available as `wrappedComponent` property of the created HOC.
 This can be useful for testing.